dan0723/-/README.md

 Hello everyone, I am going to introduce you about myself.
 My name is Danny Tran (Chan Kuan Wu).
 I have no friends.
 My friends doesn't like me.
 In my family there are my mother, father, little brother and little sister.
 I like to eat dumplings and my favorite drink is soda coca cola.

-Extra: I am a student at Umass Boston, I took part in the science field and majors in Biomedical Engineering.

 ![ShangHai](./top-10-places-to-visit-in-shang-hai.jpg)

 # 参观的地点 （Cānguān dì dìdiǎn) (Places to visit)